top of page

 PROJECT PHASE

-Project Phase is made up of six workshops and empowers students to use the knowledge and skills gained in the education phase to develop their own ideas for an original community-based project.
-These projects will address health concerns within their community.
+Project Phase is made up of six workshops, and empowers students to use the knowledge and skills gained in Education Phase to develop a project that addresses health concerns within their local community.

 FUN FACT